 Think about the last time you wore that dress.
 If it has been more than 4-6 months since you last wore it, then it’s time to part away with it.

-I’d say that six months is the maximum time of letting a piece go.
-Though it will be better to consider taking out more months since it’s more likely that you wouldn’t wear a certain piece if it’s been stuck in your closet for at least 3 months.
+Personally, six months is the maximum time of letting a piece go.
+But in the future, it will be better to consider taking out more months.
+There is a higher chance that you wouldn’t wear a certain piece if it’s been stuck in your closet for at least 3 months.

 Does it spark joy to me?

 A lot of times, we are keeping stuff because of a memorandum or because someone gave it to us.

 But does it still make you happy?
 Or are you just keeping it because you feel bad?

 Remember, garments are meant to be used.
 If you’re not using it, you better give it to someone who will benefit from it.